0:00 / 0:00

 • a certified true transcript of the evidence from your trial, if available.

 When you are charged with impaired driving, the police take your fingerprints and photograph.
 If you are convicted, they will retain this information.
-If you are acquitted, Frank Genesee can help you request to have your fingerprints and photograph removed from police records.
+If you are acquitted, Nick Cake can help you request to have your fingerprints and photograph removed from police records.

 High risk insurance rates can be prohibitively high